RealFevr/challenge/README.md

   - message

-### there should be a task that is responsible for fetching information regarding players and updating them on DB
+### there should be a task that is responsible for fetching information regarding to players and updating them on DB
-- take into consideration this APIs response simulation: (Players) [https://tbem.github.io/players-json/data/players.json]
+- take into consideration this API mock: (Players) [https://tbem.github.io/challenge/data/players.json]

 ### there should be a task responsible for deleting notifications older then one week